BZngr/VbaDI/README.md

 #### RegistrationLoaders

-The registration process can be accomplished by _Loaders_ which are `Class Modules` that implement the single method `IVbaDIRegistrationLoader` interface:
+The registration process can be accomplished by _RegistrationLoaders_ which are `Class Modules` that implement the single method `IVbaDIRegistrationLoader` interface:

 ###### IVbaDIRegistrationLoader
 ```vba